As the leaves begin to fall and the weather gets cooler, it’s time to start thinking about fall crafts!

 One of the best things about fall is all of the fun, hands-on projects you can do with your kids.
 And what could be more fun than making a pumpkin?

 This popsicle stick pumpkin craft is perfect for kids of all ages and is a great way to let their inner artist shine.
+Plus, it’s a great way to get them into the fall spirit!
+So grab some popsicle sticks and some paint, and get started!

 Also, browse through all of our fun pumpkin crafts for kids for more engaging ideas.

-Kids Pumpkin Craft
+Pumpkin Craft With Popsicle Sticks

 Supplies